-- Price support payments.

-- Market gain from the repayment of a secured Commodity Credit Corporation (CCC) loan for less than the original loan amount.
+• Market gain from the repayment of a secured Commodity Credit Corporation (CCC) loan for less than the original loan amount.

-- Diversion payments.

-- Cost-share payments (sight drafts).
+- Diversion payments. - Cost-share payments (sight drafts).

-- Payments in the form of materials (such as fertilizer or lime) or services (such as grading or building dams).
+• Payments in the form of materials (such as fertilizer or lime) or services (such as grading or building dams).